 Thanks for tuning in for this week’s expat tax news roundup, where we are covering the latest and greatest expat-related info so that you don’t have to track it down yourself!
-This week, find out about what to do if you owe money to the IRS and how to navigate the wild world of expat extensions, for those who are filing taxes late.
+This week, find out about what to do if you owe money to the IRS and how to navigate the wild world of extensions for expats, for those who are filing taxes late.
 Also, read about the IRS’ newly released guidelines on the transition tax for foreign earnings and our Facebook reviews!

 Info for Expats Who Owe Money to the IRS

 With the many exclusions available to expats (for example, the Foreign Tax Credit, the Foreign Earned Income Exclusion, and the Foreign Housing Exclusion), many expats find that they do not owe taxes.
 However, those that do owe will want to read our guide about how savvy taxpayers make sure that they are spending the least and don’t wind up paying penalties even if they are filing taxes late.

 If you’re running late on filing taxes this year, our guide to expat extensions is meant for you.
 Find out which extensions are automatic, which require an application, and what the deadlines mean for your foreign bank account reporting requirements!

 Secure, Simple Tax Preparation